iwelch/sylspace/README.md

 ### Basic Steps:

 These steps are for a plain ubuntu server.
+(The non-apt steps are applicable everywhere, though)

 * `$ sudo apt install git cpanminus make gcc libssl-dev carton`